Manhattan Waterfront Greenway: East River Greenway

 The East River Greenway runs along the East Side, from Battery Park and past South Street Seaport to a dead end at 125th Street, East Harlem with a 0.6 mi gap from 41st to 53rd streets in Midtown where pedestrians and cyclists use busy First and Second Avenues to get around United Nations Headquarters between the Turtle Bay and Kips Bay portions of the Greenway.

 Some places are narrow due to sinkholes being blocked off by protective fencing, and the Captain Patrick J. Brown Walk squeezes between the highway and the dock of Con Edison's East River Generating Station, requiring slower speeds.
-Other parts are shared space with motor access to Waterside Plaza (at Stuyvesant Cove Park), or a filling station.
+Other parts are shared space with motor access to Waterside Plaza or a filling station near Stuyvesant Cove Park.
 Approximately a mile near the southwest end is in the shadow of the elevated FDR Drive.
 This part is to be improved by the East River Esplanade project.

 In the summer of 2008 the East River Greenway, along with the Brooklyn Heights Promenade, provided viewing locations to see the New York City Waterfalls.

 In August 2024, the New York City Economic Development Corporation announced plans to complete the segment of the greenway between 41st and 53rd streets; the extension would cost $120 million and open in 2028.